ZTF SN Ia DR2: Overview: Overview of the released data

+The SN Ia peak magnitude slowly drifts because of the pocket effect, especially beyond 18.5 mag, as is shown in the $m_b$ panel of Fig.~\ref{fig:pocketeffect}; so typically SN~Ia at $z>0.08$.
+But when focusing on the Hubble residuals, a similar trend to that of the stretch is observed: the zero point is off by $\sim0.02\,\mathrm{mag}$ ($0.5\sigma$, when not accounting for the intrinsic scatter) and this shift is uncorrelated with the actual Hubble residuals value.
+Consequently, the pocket effect has no impact on pure ZTF DR2 magnitude residual studies (e.g., steps), since this zero-point cancels out with cosmology ($M_0$ definition).

-However, since the ZTF SN~Ia DR2 light~curves are derived from force-photometry and the above mentioned pocket effect, we discourage the use of this data release for precision cosmological parameter inference.
-The next release (DR2.5, planned for end-2025), will address both problems and hence will be suitable for precision cosmology, see \num{Lacroix et al.}.
+We emphasize that only targets acquired after November 2019 are affected by the pocket effect.
+Hence, we encourage people using ZTF SN~Ia DR2 data to test their results when only including the 50\% of the ZTF SN~Ia DR2 sample with a peak magnitude prior to October 2019 as was done, for example, in \cite{dr2ginolina}.
+However, since the ZTF SN~Ia DR2 light~curves are derived from forced photometry and the abovementioned pocket effect, we discourage the use of this data release for precision cosmological parameter inference.
+The next release (DR2.5, planned for the end of 2025), will address both problems, and hence will be suitable for precision cosmology (see Lacroix et al. in prep.).
 While it will remove a systematic bias, we nonetheless do not expect any significant reduction in the Hubble residuals dispersion once the pocket effect is corrected, given its negligible amplitude in comparison to the SN~Ia intrinsic scatter.